News Coverage with Free Press OKC

 PrideFest 2024 in downtown OKC featured electrifying performances by Naomi Smalls and Big Freedia, alongside vibrant community activities at Scissortail Park.
 Despite protests, the celebration thrived, culminating in a parade that honored LGBTQ+ identity and unity under the theme "Queer Justice: Colors of Change."

-In 2024, deadCenter University introduced two new film education tracks during the deadCenter Film Festival: one for high school students and one for teachers.
-The Youth Camp at OCCC, June 3-6, had 20 students create a short film, Lost and Found, which premiered at the festival.
-On June 6-7, the University for Educators at Oklahoma City University trained teachers to integrate film education into their classrooms.
+DeadCenter University introduced two new film education tracks during the deadCenter Film Festival: one for high school students and one for teachers.
+The Youth Camp at OCCC had 20 students create a short film, “Lost and Found,” premiering at the festival.
+The University for Educators at Oklahoma City University also trained teachers to integrate film education into their classrooms.

 In June 2024, Oklahoma Pride Alliance launched Pride Month with ceremonies at the Contemporary Arts Center, featuring Susan Stryker’s keynote and the announcement of PrideFest headliners and Grand Marshals.
-Despite some sponsor withdrawals, PrideFest at Scissortail Park, June 28-30, showcased performances by Naomi Smalls and Big Freedia.

 On May 21, 2024, Councilwoman JoBeth Hamon hosted a town hall at the Downtown OKC Library to discuss OKC’s mental health crisis response.
 The event featured discussions on key programs like the 988 Lifeline and mobile crisis teams, focusing on improving crisis management and reducing stigma.
 The forum aimed to inform the public and enhance community collaboration in mental health support.